-- 1. Now that biodiesel has rested for 24 hours in a separatory funnel, describe what you see for each sample. - 2.
-Record the following characteristics of your biodiesel sample: color, consistency, odor. - 3.
-Using pH paper or probe, test the pH of the "soapy" layer collected from both washings and record in data table. - 4.
+- 1. Now that biodiesel has rested for 24 hours in a separatory funnel, describe what you see for each sample. - Record the following characteristics of your biodiesel sample: color, consistency, odor.
+Using pH paper or probe, test the pH of the "soapy" layer collected from both - Using pH paper or probe, test the pH washings and record in data table. - 4.
 Measure the quantity of biodiesel in a graduated cylinder and record the amount of in a data table. - 5.
 Calculate the % yield of your biodiesel production using the following equation: % yield = volume biodiesel / (volume biodiesel + volume glycerin) × 100%